unicef/rhizome/docs/frontend.md

 4. NGA campaign monitoring url: /datapoints/nga-campaign-monitoring/ Indicators are defined in webapp/dashboard/builtin/nco.js

 ####Custom Dashboard
 The custom dashboard is created by a user, click the url /datapoints/dashboards/edit and select a layout, a new custom dashboard will be created, and you can list it in /datapoints/dashboards/ and display a custom dashboard.
-The code at webapp/src/view/dashboard-builder
+The code at webapp/src/view/dashboard-builder, and custom dashbaord is rendered by webapp/src/dashboard/CustomDashboard.jsx component.

 ##ChartWizard
 When you create a dashboard, you need to add a chart to the dashboard. the ChartWizard will help you to add a chart to your created custom dashboard.
+The ChartWizard code is at the webapp/src/view/chart-wizard/ the ChartWizard.js defines the whole page UI, you can add the chart settings and actions in this component.

+ChartWizard options folder (/webapp/src/view/chart-wizard/options) defines all chart options, you can change or define every different chart options as you want.

+##UfAdmin